amzn/python-jose_aws-kms-extension/README.md

 # Jose-Python_AWS-KMS-Extension

-This library package is an extension of jwcrypto library.
+This library package is an extension of [python-jose](https://pypi.org/project/python-jose/) library.
 It provides JWE based encrypters/decrypters and JWS based signers/verifiers for doing operations with cryptographic keys stores in AWS KMS.
-This library requires Python 3.6 or above.
+This library requires Python 3.8 or above.

 ## Building the Project
 This project uses [pyproject.toml](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/),